Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to cancel a Chase credit card

-A step-by-step guide in 9 screenshots.
+A step-by-step guide in 6 screenshots.

-6. Confirm the email Chase has on file is correct, otherwise you won’t be notified when they respond to your message.
+3. Confirm the email Chase has on file is correct, otherwise you won’t be notified when they respond to your message.

-9. Write a brief message about why you’d like to cancel your card.
+6. Write a brief message about why you’d like to cancel your card.
 Saying you no longer have use for it should be enough and explain that it has a $0 balance.

-10. Click “Send” and you’re off to the races!
+7. Click Send message and you’re off to the races!

-Canceling Your Chase Credit Card with Secure Message Center
+Canceling Your Chase Credit Card with Secure Message Center without screenshots:

 - Login to your online account so that you are on your Chase dashboard.

-- Avoid the “Things you can do” dropdown.
+- Avoid the Things you can do dropdown.

-- Select the hamburger menu icon in the top left and click “Secure Messages.”
+- Select the hamburger menu icon in the top left and click Secure messages.

 - Confirm the email Chase has on file is correct, otherwise you won’t be notified when they respond to your message

-- Select “Compose Message.”
-Then under the “Credit Card” section of “My Personal Account,” select “Other/Not Listed” from the dropdown menu.
+- Select Compose message.
+Then under the Credit card section of My personal account, select Other/Not listed from the dropdown menu.

-- Select the card you’d like to cancel from the Account Number dropdown menu.
+- Select the card you’d like to cancel from the Account number dropdown menu.

 - Write a brief message about why you’d like to cancel your card.
 Saying you no longer have use for it should be enough and explain that it has a $0 balance.

-- Click “Send”!
+- Click Send!